401Da / SM32

 First Polish diesel switcher with electric transmission, SM30 (initially designated LWe55, factory type 1D) from Fablok appeared in 1956.
 Until 1970, over 900 examples were built, for both PKP and numerous industrial operators; many still remain in use.
 SM30 had been conceived as a simple and undemanding locomotive that could be rapidly put into production; therefore, off-the-shelf components were used wherever possible.
 Diesel engine was derived from a power unit used in military vehicles and light vessels, 600 V DC generator was developed from a stationary unit and traction engines were of the type used in streetcars.
 Despite several modifications, this design had little potential for further development and its intended successor, SM25 (factory type 9D), appeared as early as in 1960.
 This locomotive was fitted with hydraulic transmission, but, as torque converters were not manufactured in Poland, it was never put into production.
 Electric transmission had to be retained and this led to the next prototype, Fablok type 401D, which appeared in 1966.

-401D owed much to both SM25 (general three-axle layout, but was longer by almost 1.4 m and heavier by three tonnes) and SM30 (3DVS diesel engine).
-The prime mover was, however, certainly obsolete and its production was terminated in late 1960s, so it was replaced by the license-built Henschel 12V1416A of the same rating.
-This variant was designated 401Da and appeared in 1968.
-Production began in 1971 (after phasing out SM30) and lasted until 1978.
+Type 401D owed much to both SM25 (general three-axle layout, but was longer by almost 1.4 m and heavier by three tonnes) and SM30 (3DVS diesel engine).
+Prototype was completed in 1966 and underwent tests with PKP, but results were not entirely satisfactory.
+Main objections concerned obsolete prime mover, production of which was to be terminated soon.
+Moreover, running qualities at higher speed left much to be desired.
+3DVS diesel was thus replaced by the license-built Henschel 12V1416A of the same rating.
+This variant, which also featured several minor improvements, was designated 401Da and appeared in 1968.
+Production began in 1971 (after phasing out SM30) and lasted until 1979.
 Most sources give that 500 examples were built, excluding the sole 401D.

-Although externally 401Da (sometimes designated also Ls350) resembles earlier switchers from Fablok, it can be easily distinguished by external frame and three axles coupled by connecting rods.
+Although externally 401Da (sometimes designated also Ls350) resembles earlier switchers from Fablok, it can be easily distinguished by outer frame and three axles coupled by connecting rods.
 This allows for negotiating curves with the radius of 80 meters.
-First and third axles are driven by nose-suspended electric engines.
-Although this locomotive can be in principle used for light freight trains (just as the SM30), it is used almost exclusively for switching: maximum speed of 60 km/h, axle load of 13.5 tonnes and tractive effort of 11.3 tonnes at startup (less than SM25, but by about 40% more than SM30) are sufficient for such jobs.
+First and third axles are driven by nose-suspended electric motors.
+Although this locomotive can be in principle used for light freight trains, just as the SM30, it is used almost exclusively for switching: maximum speed of 60 km/h, axle load of 13.5 tonnes and tractive effort of 11.3 tonnes at startup (less than SM25, but by about 40% more than SM30) are sufficient for such jobs.
 401Da is sometimes confused with SM25 – of the latter class, only three examples were built and their service was rather short.

 401Da was never ordered by PKP (who obviously seemed satisfied with obsolescent SM30s) and was built for industrial operators only.
 Individual examples were typically identified by factory designation plus consecutive numbers, not serials.
 They went to numerous industrial establishments and can be encountered on factory tracks and sidings throughout the country.
-Recently, however (in late 2006?), a second-hand 401Da was purchased by the LHS broad-gauge line, a PKP subsidiary, and hence was given new PKP-style designation SM32-001.
-This has caused some confusion, as this ‘new’ locomotive has nothing to do with SP32; its designation is thus formally not consistent with the PKP designation system (SM33 would have been more appropriate).
-SM32-001 has not been converted to the 1524 mm gauge (with external frame this could cause some problems) and is used for switching at the Sędziszów Północny station.
+In early 1970s there were plans to build this locomotive also for PKP; designation SM31 is even quoted – in fact SM31, or factory type 411D, appeared in 1976 and was a completely different design.
+These plans never saw fruition.
+The 401D prototype was in fact briefly tested by PKP as SM31-001 in 1966, but found unsuitable due to uneasy running above 30 km/h.
+Most probably it was later sold to industry.
+In late 2006, however, second-hand 401Da-254 was purchased by the LHS broad-gauge line, a PKP subsidiary, and hence was given new PKP-style designation SM32-001.
+This has caused some confusion, as this ‘new’ locomotive has nothing to do with SP32; its new designation is thus formally not consistent with the PKP system (SM33 would have been more appropriate).
+SM32-001 has not been converted to the 1524 mm gauge (with outer frame this could cause some problems) and is used for switching at the Sędziszów Północny transfer station.
 According to some Internet sources, a few locomotives of this type are used for auxiliary duties at PKP service and maintenance facilities, but all have ‘industrial’ designations; details are lacking.

 Main technical data